harshil1712/pokemon-discord-bot/README.md

-# pokemon-discord-bot
+# Pokemon Discord Bot
 ## Introduction
 This repo will help you to build a discord bot with [discord.js](https://discord.js.org/#/docs/main/stable/general/welcome) and use [pokemon api](https://pokeapi.co/). </br>
-This discord bot will listen for messages from user starting with "pokemon" and followed by any pokemon character and will send a response embed with Name of the pokemon and its image from the api.
+The Discord bot will listen to all messages from the users, which are starting with **pokemon** and followed by any pokemon character eg: pikachu.
+And will send a response to embed with the Name of the pokemon and its image from the API.

 ## Installation
 1. Clone the repo